Factors that affect the maximum loan on an owner-occupied application

 This percentage is usually between 125% – 250% and the stressed interest rate (if used) is usually between 3% – 6% more than the rate charged.

-This is a slightly simplified version as a good commercial mortgage broker will be able to run through other one-off expenses with you to increase the adjusted net profit.
+This is a slightly simplified version.
+A good commercial mortgage broker will be able to run through other one-off expenses with you to create an ‘adjusted net profit’.
 Where you have invested in the business or paid out one-off costs, this will affect your net profit and thus your maximum loan.
 By explaining each expense and adding it back on top of your EBITDA, your maximum available loan will increase.

 If your business is expecting growth in the next 12 months, projections will be accepted by some lenders.
 The key to using projected income is to ensure the figures are realistic and can be backed up by a logical case for their attainment.